SEMANTiCS-org/semantics-org.github.io/content/sponsor.md

 # Sponsorship Packages
-***The __SEMANTiCS__ offers sponsors a carefully selected and high level audience with which to interact.
+***The __SEMANTiCS & LANGUAGE INTELLIGENCE 2023__ conference offers sponsors a carefully selected and high level audience with which to interact.
 Leading-edge technologists mixing with brand names, research luminaries, market analysts and big business users from various application markets offer a unique networking experience.
 In addition, carefully placed speaking slots and dedicated session naming ensures brand exposure in a targeted environment.
 We propose 4 main sponsoring packs that will help you meet a range of visibility and lead-generation needs.
 Please do not hesitate to contact us to discuss these and customise our standard offering to your specific needs.***

 ## Visibility and networking opportunities
-Target attendance is a 250+ mix of technology providers, users & integrators, business leaders, leadingedge developers, researchers, investors and analysts who will either participate physically or remotely.
+Target attendance is a 400+ mix of technology providers, users & integrators, business leaders, leadingedge developers, researchers, investors and analysts who will either participate physically or remotely.
+Language Intelligence 2023 will comprise technology spotlights with insights into the most recent trends as well as application use cases from various domains.
+LI23 is the ideal meeting point to learn, exchange, network, forge new partnerships, find new clients and get tuned to the multilingual intelligent future.

 <img src="../img/sponsor_1.png" style="max-width:450px" width="65%" height="auto" alt="">
 <br/>

 Get in touch with the Sponsoring Team regarding requests, questions and booking.
 <br/>
-<a href="mailto:sponsoring@semantics.cc " style="font-size: 12pt" class="btn-submit">sponsoring@semantics.cc</a>
+<a href="mailto:sponsoring@semantics.cc" style="font-size: 12pt" type="button" class="btn btn-primary">sponsoring@semantics.cc</a>

 <br/>
 <br/>